 Cromwell, located in the valley of the Upper Clutha River is ideally situated to access both Central Otago and the Southern Lakes regions.
 Just out of Cromwell, near the small farming village of Tarras, production crews descended on the banks of the immense Clutha River for a month of filming.
 Here they recorded some of the scenes where the Black Riders pursue Frodo across vast golden-brown plains and the flight through pine trees to the Ford of Bruinen, Ringwraiths in hot pursuit.
 It's easy to see why they chose this undeveloped landscape dotted only with a few trees and providing perfect uninterrupted views to the mountains beyond.

-West of Cromwell are the beautiful bare hills and rocky spurs of the Rough Ridge Range in the Ida Valley which portray part of the realm of Rohan.
+West of Cromwell are the beautiful bare hills and rocky spurs of the Rough Ridge Range in the Ida Valley which portray the part of the realm of Rohan.
 Here, the Poolburn Reservoir was transformed into a little fishing village burned by marauding Orcs.
 The stark beauty of the dam amongst the twisted, carved forms of naturally eroded stony pillars is a magical sight.
-Nearby is the Leaf Brooch Canyon - when the hobbit Pippin is captured by Orcs he intentionally drops his elven brooch, leaving a sign for his friends that will help them follow his trail.
-The canyon is found in an arid, boulder strewn landscape and instantly recognisable.
+Nearby is the Leaf Brooch Canyon - when The Hobbit Pippin is captured by Orcs he intentionally drops his Elven brooch, leaving a sign for his friends that will help them follow his trail.
+The canyon is found in an arid, boulder-strewn landscape and instantly recognisable.

 Experience Middle-earth for yourself.
 View our Lord of the Rings Tours.